astorDev/archi/dotnet-config-sources/index.md

 ## Environment Variables for Connectivity

-Well, we have two great fantastic configuration sources left: Environment Variable and Command Line arguments.
-In a sense, they provide very similar experiences: they are externalized and are natively supported by virtually every CI system.
+Well, we have two great configuration sources left: Environment Variable and Command Line arguments.
+In a sense, they both provide very similar experiences: they are externalized and are natively supported by virtually every CI system.
 Probably the main argument for environment variables is that they provide easier maintenance when their number grows.
 Let's prototype how the Environment Variable will be used in our app.

 To "keep it real" let's now actually use our connection string to connect to a database.
 First, let's add EF Core with Postgres: